 At Evansville, Bennett took over a program that had an all-time record of 18-113, engineered a 13-game turnaround and led the Purple Aces to their first NCAA Tournament appearance in 1999.
 She was named the Missouri Valley Conference Coach of the Year that season.
 In 1999-2000, she led Evansville to a school-record 23 wins and a WNIT berth.

 The next year, Bennett took over an Indiana program that went 10-18 the year before.
 Immediately, the Hoosiers embarked on a seven-game winning streak, their longest in two years.
 Under Bennett's guidance, the Hoosiers doubled their win total to finish with a 20-11 record, and tied for sixth in the Big Ten standings, their best finish since 1997-98.

 A season later, Bennett's 2002 Indiana team won the Big Ten Conference Tournament title as the No. 5 seed, defeating No. 1 seed Purdue and regular season champion Penn State.
 It was the first trip to the NCAA Tournament for Indiana since 1994-95.
 In five years in Bloomington, Bennett's Hoosier teams defeated six Top 25 opponents and claimed a pair of victories over Top 10 foes.
 For her part, Bennett is confident that Northern Illinois' women's basketball team can and will be successful.

 "This is a place where we can contend for the MAC title, and become a player on the national scene," she said.
-"The university is diverse, it's strong academically and it is big enough - with 24,000 students - to offer a great atmosphere, but small enough to give its students personal attention.
+"The university is diverse, it's strong academically and it is big enough to offer a great atmosphere, but small enough to give its students personal attention.
 The location and the facilities are excellent.
-I'm excited to work with Dr. Peters, Jeff Compher and the rest of the staff to reach our goals."
+I'm excited to work with Dr. Doug Baker, Sean Frazier and the rest of the staff to reach our goals."